genxium/ReactNativeStarterPackage/README.md

 to start the packager with cache cleaned if any weird errors show up and you're sure that it's a cache relevant problem.

 ###Websocket (or WebSocket, but I prefer Websocket for typing convenience)###
 The [express-ws](https://github.com/HenningM/express-ws) is currently chosen as websocket server library for this repository.
 The client sides are using [websocket APIs wrapped by React-Native](https://facebook.github.io/react-native/docs/network.html).
-If you want to use other, possibly more popular libraries such as [socket.io](http://socket.io/), please be careful about the potential compatibility problems.
-Some efforts into using [socket.io](http://socket.io/) have been put without success and I appreciate any help or comment for better websocket utilities integration.

-When testing by a local Android emulator, there'll be websocket errors complaining `Failed to connect to localhost/127.0.0.1:3000` and I haven't found a way to resolve it.
-Please try to pick up a real Android device for testing websocket features on Android OS and again any help or comment for this issue is appreciated.
+The popular library [socket.io](http://socket.io/) is an option as well.

+When testing by Android, please start the application by script `run_android_with_localhost_proxy`.

+###Navigating/Routing###
+The [react-native Navigator](https://facebook.github.io/react-native/docs/navigator.html) is yet supported by [react-native-web](https://github.com/necolas/react-native-web/issues/29).

+One option of navigating/routing integration is to use [react-native Navigator](https://facebook.github.io/react-native/docs/navigator.html) for iOS/Android and the popular [react-router](https://github.com/reactjs/react-router/) for web respectively.

+It's also possible to use [react-router-native](https://github.com/jmurzy/react-router-native) instead of [react-native Navigator](https://facebook.github.io/react-native/docs/navigator.html) for iOS/Android app navigation.